 If you are among the 100 million Americans who suffer from diabetes, you can benefit from expert care offered by the team at Southwest Family Physicians in Tigard, Oregon.
 We are fully equipped to help manage your case and customize your care with an in-house lab services and specialists to meet your needs.
-For those at risk of developing diabetes, our team can help with weight loss through support, medication, education, and lifestyle modifications to prevent full-blown development of the disease.
+For those w2ho are prediabetic and at risk of developing diabetes, our team can help with weight loss and blood sugar stabilization through support, medication, education, and lifestyle modifications to prevent full-blown development of the disease.
 For the best in diabetes care and management, call the office or book an appointment online today.

 Diabetes is a collection of diseases that affect your metabolic system.
 The condition causes your blood sugar, or glucose levels, to remain chronically high, which can damage your overall health.